aaronxxiii/2025-portfolio/src/markdowns/home/index.md

-    In the past, I’ve developed CMS projects for international clients and built software across agencies, startups, and businesses in industries ranging from digital media to tech.
+    In the past, I’ve developed CMS projects for international clients and built software across agencies, companies, and businesses in industries ranging from digital media to tech.
 experiences:
   - date: Jul 2024 - Present
     company:
       name: Betrnk
     title: Front End Engineer
-    body: It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
-The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
-Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
+    body: As a Frontend Engineer at Betrnk, I play a key role in architecting and developing robust, scalable, and performant user interfaces for mission-critical web applications.
+My responsibilities span across the full frontend development lifecycle, from ideation and prototyping to implementation and optimization.
+I collaborate closely with cross-functional teams including backend engineers, designers, and product managers to deliver seamless and intuitive user experiences.
     stacks:
       - stack name: Nextjs
       - stack name: TypeScript